bethlindenbaum/100-days-of-swiftUI/README.md

 # 100-days-of-swiftUI
-my projects as I learn Swift and SwiftUI
+This repository will be used to share my projects as I learn Swift and SwiftUI through Paul Hudson's 100 Days of SwiftUI course.